oracle-livelabs/apex/apex-professional-hol2/2-adding-columns/2-adding-columns.md

 ## Introduction

-The **PRODUCTS** table includes some columns such as image, price, and details.
+The **PRODUCTS** table includes columns such as image, price, and details.
 But there are other characteristics that customers would appreciate knowing about a  product, such as color, type of clothing, and department.
 In this lab, you will add these columns to the Products table.

-Since many products will share the same colors, clothing type, and department, to avoid data redundancy it is best practise to create three additional tables to store the unique values of color, type, and department data.
+Since many products will share the same colors, clothing type, and department, to avoid data redundancy, it is best practice to create three additional tables to store the unique values of color, type, and department data.
 Instead of creating these three tables for yourself, you'll use the **Create Lookup Table** feature.

 In this lab, you learn how to add these three new columns to the **PRODUCTS** table and then create lookup tables for those new columns.

 Estimated Time: 10 minutes

 <!--
-Watch the video below for a quick walk through of the lab. test comment
+Watch the video below for a quick walkthrough of the lab. test comment
 [](youtube:klrFD971TtI)-->